Elemental (2023 film): Development

 Sohn stated in an interview with Disney's official fan club D23, "The concept of the city itself started off with Ember."
-He also stated: "We thought, 'What's the best city we can build to support Ember's journey of identity and belonging?'
+Further elaborating on this statement, he said, "We thought, 'What's the best city we can build to support Ember's journey of identity and belonging?'
 It started by thinking about a city that would be hard for fire, and so we based it off of water.
 The idea is that Water got to this area first, and then Earth came, so it became a delta.
 Then, they built a water infrastructure with water canals and elevated water channels everywhere, making it even tougher for Ember.
 Then, Air came in after that, and Fire was one of the last groups to come into the city."
 Ember and Wade have chemistry, despite the differences.
-When Sohn first pitched the story and started developing it, he asked himself: "What's fire?"
-Sohn also stated: "People can see it as a temper.
+When Sohn first pitched the story and started developing it, he asked himself, "What's fire?"
+Sohn eventually came to the conclusion of, "People can see it as a temper.
 People can see it as passion.
 As a practical thing, fire burns and sparks—but what does it mean to burn bright?
 There are all these ingredients to what we already perceive as fire, and that started to form Ember's personality.
 It's the same thing for Wade.
 Water can be transparent.
 What does that mean?
 He wears his emotions on his sleeve.
 He goes with the flow.
 That helped form these personalities that were already pretty opposite, and then we had to find that Venn diagram of where they overlapped.
 That's the hopeful magic.
 I hope people can buy into the sparks, the chemical reaction, that could form a relationship."

 On May 16, 2022, Pixar announced a new film titled Elemental, with the anthropomorphic classical elements of fire, water, air, and earth as its central theme, with Sohn directing and Denise Ream producing.
 Sohn and Ream reunite after having previously worked together on The Good Dinosaur.
 On September 9, 2022, during the D23 Expo, Sohn, Ream, and Pete Docter presented a first look at the film.
 "Our story is based on the classic elements — fire, water, land, and air.
 Some elements mix with each other, and some don't," Sohn stated.
 "What if these elements were alive?"
 Shortly after the unfinished animation footage, a clip was screened, showing Ember and Wade on a date, walking through a park where Wade runs across water, sliding, and creating a rainbow.